ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/third-party-charting/index.md

 ## External Graphs using D3

 D3 is a powerful Graphing Library.
-In this example we provide an example that displays a simple ag-Grid table of stock data that when clicked on provides a simple time-series chart of the corresponding data.
+In this example we provide an example that displays a simple AG Grid table of stock data that when clicked on provides a simple time-series chart of the corresponding data.
 Multiple rows (or stocks) can be selected to provide a comparison between stocks.